-Last Updated on March 19, 2018
+Last Updated on June 30, 2021

 The CRS is a points-based system that gives a score to a candidate based on the information in the candidate’s profile.
 These scores allow candidates in the pool to be ranked against each other.
 Applicants are given points based on the following factors:

-- Language ability
+- Language proficiency

-- Possession of a provincial government nomination for permanent residence
+- Provincial government nomination for permanent residence

 - Certain combinations of language skills, education and work experience that result in a higher chance of the applicant becoming employed (skill transferability).